icecube/icetray-public/docs/general/cpp_standards/35_Avoid_Inheriting_From_Classes_Not_Base.rst

 explicit composition removes ambiguity among other things and you'll encounter fewer bugs.

 Avoid inheriting from concrete base classes.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Inheriting from a class with a public non-virtual destructor risks
-littering your code with underfined behavior by deleting pointers to
+littering your code with undefined behavior by deleting pointers to
 base class objects that actually point to the derived objects.